tastytough/COMP2116-UserDocs/docs/index.md

 ## Prerequisite Knowledge

-- Having a basic knowledge of Microsoft Excel
+- Have a basic knowledge of Microsoft Excel:
-  - know how to create a simple table with data in rows and columns.
+    * Know how to create a simple table with data in rows and columns.
-  - how to format a table, and what data type should be in a specific cell.
+    * Know how to format a table, and what data type should be in a specific cell.
 - Set up a connection from MySQL Workbench to MySQL server.

 ## Software Requirements